-Bullying includes cyberbullying and means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
-Systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees that is severe or pervasive enough to create an intimidating hostile or offensive environment; or unreasonably interfere with the individual's schools performance or participation; and may involve: teasing, threats, intimidation, stalking, cyberstalking, physical violence, theft, sexual, religious, or racial harassment; public or private humiliation; destruction of property; and social exclusion.
+"Bullying" includes "cyberbullying" and means systematically and chronically inflicting physical hurt or psychological distress on one (1) or more students or employees.
+It is defined as any unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by an adult or student, that creates an intimidating, hostile, or offensive educational environment; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation; and may involve: teasing, threats, intimidation, stalking, cyberstalking, physical violence, theft, sexual, religious, or racial harassment; public or private humiliation; destruction of property; and social exclusion.